 We use a range of indicators to demonstrate the Social Value we add each year as both a direct and indirect impact of the work we do.
 This might range from assessing the cost saved from all the volunteer work our customers undertake, to calculating how much employment we create locally through to our own staff and the services we buy in from others.
 This year as well as producing Social Accounts for the first time in our history, the two of the high level targets we want to focus on to help demonstrate our social value are:

 Increasing income for our customers – A key part of our social value work is ensuring that our customers maximise their income.
-For example, last year, with our help, our customers directly benefited from £256,928.03 in additional income through welfare and other grants.
-This year we want to increase this figure further with a target of £286,000.
+For example, last year, with our help, our customers directly benefited from £375,965.61 in additional income through welfare and other grants.
+This year we want to maintain our support in this area with a target of £300,000.00.

 Our People – sickness

 Sickness can be a significant cost to any organisation, it is also often a good barometer of staff engagement.
-Last year we lost, nearly £52,000 due to staff sickness and although we tried to respond to this through support from other staff and additional temporary posts, there will have inevitably been an impact on quality of service to our customers, and we need to try and reduce this where we can.
+Last year we lost over £32,000 due to staff sickness and although we tried to respond to this through support from other staff and additional temporary posts, there will have inevitably been an impact on quality of service to our customers, and we need to try and reduce this where we can.

-By the end of March 2020 we want to reduce our cash loss though sickness to a maximum of £45,000
+By the end of March 2021 we want to ensure our cash loss though sickness is below £45,000

 In this section you can view how our performance compares with other housing providers when it comes to the areas our residents chose for us to report back on: